 By Patricia Roberts

-Patricia Roberts is the director of business development for AskPatty.com, Inc. She brings more than 39 years of experience in the automotive industry, including increasing the number of women who own, work in and shop in automotive businesses.
+Patricia J. Roberts is the director of business development for AskPatty.com.
+She has nearly 40 years of experience in the automotive industry, which includes increasing the number of women who own and who work in auto dealerships.